 Danny Sullivan is a consultant psychiatrist, currently Executive Director Clinical Services of Forensicare, responsible for the Victorian public Forensic Mental Health Services in prisons, community and the Thomas Embling Hospital.
 In addition he has honorary academic appointments at the University of Melbourne and Swinburne Universities: he is involved in research and teaching.
 He trained in Melbourne and at the Maudsley Hospital / Institute of Psychiatry in London.
 He has masters’ degrees in Medical Law, Bioethics and Management.
 Danny provides expert evidence about adults in criminal, family and child protection settings particularly when sexual offending is alleged, including Internet offences.

 Dr Joe Sullivan is a Forensic Psychologist and heads up the only Behavioural Analysis Unit which specialises exclusively in consulting on sexual crimes against children.
 He is a lecturer and senior research fellow in Criminology and Forensic Psychology.
-Dr Sullivan is currently Clinical Director for a project providing therapeutic Services for children and young people engaging in problematic sexual behaviour.
+Dr Sullivan is currently the Clinical Director for a project providing therapeutic services for children and young people engaging in problematic sexual behaviour.
 He is involved in several longitudinal research projects exploring perpetrator behaviour.
-Based upon the results of this research he has developed the S-BAT, a series of behaviour analysis tools which are used in suspect profiling and interview strategy development, He teaches these techniques through the Mentor Professional Development Academy.
+Based upon the results of this research he has developed the S-BAT, a series of behaviour analysis tools which are used in suspect profiling and interview strategy development.
+He teaches these techniques through the Mentor Professional Development Academy.
 He has assisted law enforcement worldwide on investigations into suspected sexual crimes against children.
-These include the investigation into the abduction and murder of Milly Dowler and more recently April Jones as well as the investigation into the disappearance of Madeline McCann.
-He has interviewed and risk assessed hundreds of sex offenders in this 31 years of specialising in this area including notorious sex offenders such as Sidney Cook and Gary Glitter.
+These include the investigation into the abduction and murder of Milly Dowler and more recently April Jones as well as the investigation into the disappearance of Madeleine McCann.
+He has interviewed and risk assessed hundreds of sex offenders in his 31 years of specialising in this area including notorious sex offenders such as Sidney Cook and Gary Glitter.

 YTVC 2019 - August 26 - 28, Copyright © 2018